|

 Although regular walks are crucial, you must stay safe in cold temperatures.
 To limit exposure, consider cutting your time in the frigid air.

-If you cut your outdoor adventures, supplement them with other indoor exercises to keep your dog happy and healthy.
+If you cut back on outdoor adventures, supplement them with other indoor activities to keep your dog happy and healthy.

 Use a leash